lsst/pipe_base/doc/lsst.pipe.base/recording-provenance.rst

 This means we can use the existence of ``run_provenance`` and any particular metadata/log/config dataset in the butler database to infer the status of the original files.

-In fact, if `ingest_graph` is interrupted at any point, it *must* be tried again until it succeeds, since not doing so will can leave metadata/log/config files orphaned, just like when `~aggregate.AggregatorConfig.promise_ingest_graph` is `True`.
+In fact, if `ingest_graph` is interrupted at any point, it *must* be tried again until it succeeds, since not doing so can leave metadata/log/config files orphaned, just like when `~aggregator.AggregatorConfig.promise_ingest_graph` is `True`.

 .. note::

   After the ``run_provenance`` dataset is ingested, it is *not* safe to run the `aggregator`: the `aggregator` reads the original metadata and log files to gather provenance information, and will infer the wrong states for quanta if those are missing because `ingest_graph` has deleted them.

   This is why it is not safe to run ``bps restart`` after `ingest_graph`, and why we do not recommend adding `ingest_graph` to the BPS ``finalJob``, even if the user is willing to forgo using ``bps restart``: by default, the ``finalJob`` will be retried on failure, causing the `aggregator` to run again when it may not be safe to do so.
-  And if ``finalJob`` retries are disabled, is too easy for the repository to end up in a state that would require manual `ingest_graph` runs to prevent orphan datasets.
+  And if ``finalJob`` retries are disabled, it is too easy for the repository to end up in a state that would require manual `ingest_graph` runs to prevent orphan datasets.